Why the Canon EOS 650 was the iPhone moment for cameras

 The tagline of one US TV advert was "now you don't have to be a pro to shoot like one".
 Another said "one of these guys is a pro photographer, one's a dentist – with the autofocus Canon EOS, it's tough to tell them apart".
 And the advert below introduces the EOS 650 as a new point-and-shoot king.

-While it launched for around $830 / £620 / AU$1,140 in 1987 (when its price is adjusted for inflation), you can now pick up an EOS 650 on eBay for only $25 / £25.
-Not bad for a camera that sparked an autofocus revolution, changed photographic history and even allegedly took the first photo that was uploaded to the web in 1992.
+While it launched for around $830 / £620 / AU$1,140 in 1987 (if you adjust its price for inflation), you can now pick up an EOS 650 on eBay for only $25 / £25.
+Not bad for a camera that sparked an autofocus revolution, changed photographic history – and even allegedly took the first photo to be uploaded to the web in 1992.

 - Check out our guide to the best film cameras you can buy right now